Graduate News and Awards 2017-2018

 Bennett Jones has been awarded residential fellowships at the Beinecke Rare Book & Manuscript Library and the Huntington Library.

 Amanda Kleintop’s article, “Life, Liberty, and Property Rights in Slaves,” based on her dissertation research, will be published in the June issue of Slavery & Abolition.
-She also has accepted an appointment as Assistant Professor of U.S. History pre-1877 at the Massachusetts College of Liberal Arts.
+She also has accepted an appointment as Assistant Professor of U.S. History at the Massachusetts College of Liberal Arts.

 Katya Maslakowski has been awarded a dissertation research grant from the North American Conference on British Studies.